 Just as you’re reviewing tens or hundreds of résumés, each applicant is probably reviewing about as many companies and job openings.
 And your job postings and descriptions are a determining factor with candidates when they’re deciding who they’ll apply with.

-So, how can you be sure you create job postings that make you stand out from the competition and appeal to the best and the brightest job seekers?
+So, how can you be sure you write great job postings that make you stand out from the competition and appeal to the best and the brightest job seekers?

-Start with these seven smart steps for an immediate improvement.
+Start with these seven smart steps on how to write a great job posting for an immediate improvement.

 1. Know the difference between job postings and job descriptions